 As my fathers surname was Brown it was quite difficult to trace him.
-Of course only the information mothers revealed could be recorded in official records and it later turned out that not only his hometown but also his middle name were recorded wrongly and everyone but the military only knew him only by his middle name Harlan.
+Of course, only the information mothers revealed could be recorded in official records, and as it turned out later not only his hometown but also his middle name were recorded wrongly, and everyone but the military only knew him only by his middle name Harlan.

-Back in the 1970s when I started my search no one in the United States nor in Germany was able to or could help.
-The soldiers right to stay anonymus was protected, and in Germany the mothers right to keep the facts to herself was valued higher than the childs right to know its own descend.
+Back in the 1970s when I started my search no one in the United States nor in Germany was able to or wanted to help.
+The soldiers right to stay anonymus was protected, and in Germany a mother's right to keep the facts to herself was valued higher than the child's right to know its own descend.
 This has changed considerably in the meantime.

 As is often the case my mother also wouldn't talk about the subject at all, she wouldn't even tell me a name.
 It was not until some years later that I got some information, not from her, of course, when I was of age.
 It was the year when I turned 18 that the law was changed and one became of age at 18.
 I had hoped for that change so much - three years less to wait to get access to my records.
 But, when I went to see my records all the information I got was that my file had already been sent to me.
 I hadn't received anything of course.
 It was probably actually sent but not handed over to me.
 About six years later I finally got some information.
 I wasn't allowed to actually look at my file, not even touch it, but was able to ask questions.
 I finally got a name, hometown, which later turned out to be wrong, his military unit and age.
 I started searching - one year, two years, ten years - nothing.
 After thirty years of searching, interrupted by the birth of my son and living and working in the United States and for the US Military, one day, when I was about to give up for good, the miracle happened.
 I finally found my family and received my first letter from my dads sister shortly before Christmas 2000, making this a very, very special Christmas.
 The pictures feature my dad (on the left) while in the Military and the other while he was with the Kentucky State Police.